luigilesca/crypto-project/README.md

-This is a Crypto App built with React that fetches and displays cryptocurrencies data from  [COINGECKO](https://www.coingecko.com/en/api) free API.
+This is a Crypto App built with React that fetches and displays cryptocurrencies data from  [COINGECKO](https://www.coingecko.com/en/api) free API (this API has a rate limit of 10-50 calls/minute).